Literature / Snow-White and Rose-Red

 - Disappeared Dad: The story never bothers to say where the father of the girls went.

-- Double In-Law Marriage: Conveniently, the cursed prince has a brother so both siblings can get married to princes.
+- Double In-Law Marriage: Conveniently, the cursed prince has a brother so both sisters can get married to princes.

 - Everything's Better with Princesses: By the end of the story, both girls are now royalty.